srulre/qal-workshop-2023/docs/setup.md

 # Setup

-Please perform the following steps below before the workshop:
+Please perform the steps below:

 ## Registration to Classiq Platform